 What Is Shell and Tube Heat Exchanger?

 Shell and tube heat exchanger is a type of heat exchanging device constructed using a large cylindrical enclosure, or shell, that has bundles of tubing compacted in its interior.
-This heat exchanger is designed to transfer heat from one fluid to another fluid without them touching each other directly.
+They designed this heat exchanger to transfer heat from one fluid to another fluid without them touching each other directly.

 What Is The Industrial Use of Shell and Tube Heat Exchanger?